Reviews

 Dear Betsy

 Last night I read your book.
 What a gift.
 I don’t know what I was doing in the 80s but I completely missed all the Target Seattle.
 Thanks for recording this important history.
 I appreciate learning more about your family and relationships.
-I can relate to the need for an identity separate from husband.
+I can relate to the need for an identity separate from a husband.
 I am so sorry you lost Don so early.
-What you have accomplished indicates what a strong, energetic, beautiful and creative woman you are.
+What you have accomplished indicates what a strong, energetic, beautiful, and creative woman you are.
 Claudia D. 11/16/2018

 Another Way People Power Can Prevent Nuclear War